Some of the numbers presented in this website may not be the most recent available

 The Ming took over in China in 1368 and Mongolia fell back to tribal conflict amongst the Oirat tribes.
 Repeated invasion by China ended in absorption by the Qing dynasty by 1691.
 The Oirats were then wiped out in 1758.

 After collapse of the Qing in 1911, Mongolia declared independence.
-Invaded again in 1919 by China, it was defended by Russia who set up the Mongolian People's Republic as a puppet state.
+It was invaded again in 1919 by China and defended by Russia who set up the Mongolian People's Republic as a puppet state.
 The fall of the USSR in 1989 led to a peaceful revolution and a new constitution in 1992.
 Its market-based economy is still based on herding and agriculture but the country is also developing its mineral deposits.

 Most of Mongolia is covered by grassy steppe, with mountains to the north and west and the Gobi Desert to the south.
 The highest point is the Khüiten Peak in the Tavan bogd massif in the far west at 4,374 m.
 The eastern part of Mongolia forms part of the Amur river basin draining to the Pacific Ocean.